Kyphosis is a curving of the spine that causes a bowing or rounding of the back. This leads to a hunchback or slouching posture.

 - Paget disease (disorder that involves abnormal bone destruction and regrowth)

-- Scoliosis (curving of the spine often looks like a C or S)
+- Scoliosis (curving of the spine often looks like a C or S when viewed from behind)

 - Spina bifida (birth defect in which the backbone and spinal canal don't close before birth)